gvwilson/sdxpy/src/ftp/index.md

 [% inc file="server_lib.py" %]

-These two library classes use a different design than what we've seen before.
+These two classes use a different design than what we've seen before.
-Instead of creating one class for programmers to extend, the `socketserver` library puts the low-level details in `TCPServer`, which can be used as-is, and asks users to create a plug-in class from `BaseRequestHandler` for the server to use.
+Instead of creating one class for programmers to extend, the `socketserver` module puts the low-level details in `TCPServer`, which can be used as-is, and asks users to create a plug-in class from `BaseRequestHandler` for the server to use.